wjholden/Advent-of-Code-2022/README.md

 * Here's a little one-liner to measure execution time: `defer func(start time.Time) { fmt.Println(time.Since(start)) }(time.Now())`.
 * Assignments are allowed in `if` conditions.
 For example, `if _, ok := d[x]; !ok { ... }`.
 * Everything implements `interface{}`, so you can upcast anything to that for hillbilly generics.
 (I haven't learned Go's actual generics yet).
+* Go *really* doesn't want you to use inheritance.
+It turns out that type assertions (`t.(x)`) are only for interfaces, not structs.
+I think it's impossible to upcast an *embedding* struct to its *embedded* struct (`type A struct { ... }` and `type B struct { A ... }`).
+* Initializing a struct literal with an embedded struct requires more syntax than you'd expect.
+* Interfaces define only member methods, not member variables.
+* You cannot check if a channel is closed.
+* The [`sync.WaitGroup`](https://pkg.go.dev/sync#WaitGroup) is really cool, but if you're passing it to a function then make sure you pass a pointer.
+Otherwise, you'll pass by copy and then deadlock.
+This is different from [channels](https://go.dev/tour/concurrency/2), which you can somehow pass by value.
+The inconsistency can be confusing.
+Maybe people usually just declare their `WaitGroup` as a private global variable.
+* Iterate over the key/value pairs of a `map` using `range`.